31 Unique Things to Do in Seattle, Washington

 After taking in the views, you can get drinks at the observatory's coffee shop and bar.
 To make admission easy, purchase Sky View Observatory skip-the-line tickets in advance.

-🏨 Places to stay near Sky View Observatory - Columbia Center
+🏨 Stay near Sky View Observatory - Columbia Center

 Play pinball at the Seattle Pinball Museum